supercodingninja/codeRefactored/ReadMe.md

 2. We want our codebase to be an optimumal level, to where our site best optimized, is reached by most, if not all search engines.
 3. We want to avoid discrimination; and legal litigation/complications.
 4. We want to ensure that we have and keep positive relations (public and private sectors).
-5. We wan to broaden/deepen our market pentetration.
+5. We want to broaden/deepen our market pentetration.
 6. We want to differentiate ourselves from our competitiors.
 7. We want to drive innovation; and not fall behind the times.
 8. We want to enhance our brand.